“Wow, was that you?” My cabin mate looked at the old photo of a much slimmer me, then looked me up and down. “What happened?”

 Spending time with the other members at group each week was the key to keeping me focused and confident.
 It really is a fantastic community.
 We laugh and cry, face challenges and celebrate achievements together.
 Being part of a supportive group makes it much easier to believe in yourself and each other.
 I definitely don’t talk myself down any more.
 Instead, I feel so proud of how far I’ve come.
 It’s a long way from how I felt on that cruise ship – and even further away from thinking that my own dad must be ashamed of me.

 I wanted the old Olivia back and now she’s here, ready to take on the world!

 (You can read more about Olivia here)

 Mind your language

 Sadly, Olivia isn’t alone in getting into the habit of putting herself down.
-We know this is something many slimmer struggle with – and something that we strive to reverse by surrounding the member with genuine care, support and positivity.
+We know this is something many slimmers struggle with – and something that we strive to reverse by surrounding the member with genuine care, support and positivity.

-The Slimming World Mind Your Language report looks at our recent research into how negative comments from others, including friends, family and colleagues – as well as negative comments that we make about ourselves, can affect weight loss success.
+The Slimming World Mind Your Language report looks at our research into how negative comments from others, including friends, family and colleagues – as well as negative comments that we make about ourselves, can affect weight loss success.
 It really brought home the message that kindness – including being kind to yourself – is key to breaking that negative cycle.